Sunday, July 31, 2016

 The CryptO'pinion?

 Chicago 90's downfall is its weak Police role which I personally found cumbersome and rather boring.
-So, that left me with the gangster role which is great fun!
+So, that left me with the gangster role which is fantastic and tons of fun!
 Driving through the city, avoiding cars and running from the cops, is surely an early glimpse into an early GTA experience?
 It's pretty much fantastic and I've loved every second.

-Overall, with a little thought for gameplay objectives, this could easily have been a fantastic venture into a life of crime.
+With a little thought for gameplay objectives, this could easily have been a fantastic venture into a life of crime.
 As it happens, we're just stuck in the Chicago maze frantically looking for an escape.
 However, racing away from the cops is always going to be a thrill and I enjoyed this a lot - so I ended up buying it.
-Excellent game!
+Dear nutters, this is an excellent game!

 Visit Chicago - Driver & GTA style!